kreauniv/comparts431/_sources/asynth.rst.txt

 of a number.
 This fractional part can only lie between :math:`0.0` and :math:`1.0`.
 We call this a "phasor".

+.. admonition:: **Term**

-.. admonition:: **Term**: A "phasor" is a function of time that rises from 0 to 1 linearly and fallse back to 0 and does it over and over again with a chosen period.
-A phasor with a constant frequency can be represented by the equation :math:`y = \text{fmod}(ft,1.0)`.
+   A "phasor" is a function of time that rises from 0 to 1 linearly and fallse back to 0 and does it over and over again with a chosen period.
+A phasor with a constant frequency can be represented by the equation :math:`y =
+   \text{fmod}(ft,1.0)`.
 We'll denote this by :math:`\phi(ft)`.

 .. code-block:: python